epicodus-curriculum/react-full-stack/0mb_capstone_project_brainstorming_homework.md

 * Fully-functioning websites for the businesses of friends and family (including catering companies, dog breeders, local stores, and other companies)
 * Applications to manage tasks or productivity, including timers to use the Pomodoro method manage video game development
 * Social organizers to create and share events with friends.
-* Applications that assist in user’s health; including creating unique workout plans, timing workouts, connecting individuals to exercise together, creating or recommend diet plans, tracking calories, etc.
+* Applications that assist in user's health; including creating unique workout plans, timing workouts, connecting individuals to exercise together, creating or recommend diet plans, tracking calories, etc.
 * Apps that contain sound, video, step tracking, using the microphone, gyroscope, camera, or other system function.
 * API consuming apps that work with specific APIs to display data for various applications, including social media, health monitoring, and task management.
 * Applications that focus on working with a specific library (like [Three.js](https://threejs.org/)), framework (like [Unity](https://unity.com/)), or platform (like creating a desktop app or browser extension).